tfgg/yournextmep/_candidates/eu2014/bnp/kenneth-griffiths.md

 person: kenneth-griffiths
 region: west-midlands
 party: bnp
-title: West Midlands - British National Party - Kenneth Griffiths
+title: Kenneth Griffiths is running for MEP in West Midlands for the British National Party
 incumbent: false
 ---